naren-jha/JavaCodeSnippets/RedissonClusterClient.md

 ```

 So when an entry expires in the RMapCache, it will execute callback method handleExpiration().

 Using redisson, you can set TTL for entries in map.
 This feature is not provided by redis itself.
 In Redis, the key expiration is handled at the key level, not at the individual entry level within a map.
 When a key expires in Redis, the entire key and its associated values are removed.

 However, Redisson provides additional functionality on top of Redis, including the ability to set TTLs for individual entries within a map using the RMapCache data structure.
 Redisson manages the expiration of individual entries in the map by using Redis' key expiration mechanism internally.

 The entry listener feature in Redisson allows you to receive notifications when an entry in the RMapCache expires.
 It is a Redisson-specific feature that provides a convenient way to react to expiration events at the entry level.

 Under the hood, Redisson leverages Redis' key expiration mechanism and combines it with internal bookkeeping to provide TTL-based eviction and event notification at the entry level within a map.
 This allows you to handle individual entry expiration events and perform custom actions based on those events.

-You cannpt achieve entry level expiry (and therefore notification) using simple RMap. for that you'll have to use RMapCache.
+You cannot achieve entry level expiry (and therefore notification) using simple RMap. for that you'll have to use RMapCache.

-#### expiring the entire map vs espiring entries in map
+#### Expiring the entire map vs espiring entries in map
 In both RMap and RMapCache, you can use the expire() method to set a TTL for the entire map or map cache.
 The TTL specifies how long the entire map or map cache will be retained before it is automatically expired and cleared.

 The difference between RMap and RMapCache lies in their additional features and behaviors.
 RMapCache provides additional caching-related functionalities such as TTL-based entry expiration, eviction policies, and entry-level event notifications.
 On the other hand, RMap provides a simpler key-value storage structure without the caching-specific features.

 #### Entry Add/Remove Listener with RMapCache